Regulation 61-120 - South Carolina Immunization Registry Frequently Asked Questions (FAQ)

 - Are immunizations administered to employees reported to the SC Immunization Registry?

 Yes.
-All immunizations administered in South Carolina are required to be reported regardless of the recipient and/or reason.
+All immunizations administered in South Carolina are required to be reported regardless of the recipient

 - Can an immunization provider or patient opt out of reporting to the SC Immunization Registry?

 - What are the permitted uses and disclosures of immunization registry information?